Priests vs. Levites

 In the earliest Christian gospel that received canonical status, the Gospel of Mark, Jesus is known as a Nazarenos.
 Subsequently, however, “Jesus the Nazarene” was replaced by “Jesus of Nazareth” and, thus, the term “Nazarene” became an enigmatic term.
 To recover its meaning is to recover the true origins of Christianity.

 Subsequent gospels replace “Nazarene” with “Nazareth”—a place, a toponym, a village not yet even in existence when the Gospel of Mark was written.
-It is clear, however, that Mark knew the original meaning Nazarene (“keeper of hidden wisdom”)—but he betrays that meaning by making his Jesus a miracle worker, one who heals not by gnosis but by the magic power of God and by faith (1:25; 5:36, etc).
-Subsequent Christian writings took the Marcan solution several steps further by giving “Jesus” a fully transcendent origin (virgin birth) and goal (bodily resurrection and eschatological judgment).
-Already with Mark, however, faith in Jesus has replaced gnosis—knowledge of life (in Mandean, Manda d’Hayye).
+It is clear that Mark knew the original meaning Nazarene (“keeper of hidden wisdom”), whom he calls “the Holy One of God.”
+(1:24)—but Mark betrays the inner spiritual meaning by making his Jesus a miracle worker who heals the body and commands the physical elements by the magic power of God and by faith (1:25; 5:36, etc).
+Subsequent Christian writings took the Marcan solution several steps further by giving Jesus a physical origin (virgin birth) and bodily resurrection.
+For Mark, faith in this bodily Jesus has replaced gnosis—knowledge of life (in Mandean, Manda d’Hayye).

 In view of the above, to understand Christian origins we must return to the original word “Nazarene” and inquire into its meaning.
 Behind the Greek word doubtless lies the Semitic root n-ts-r, discussed in a prior post.
 That very ancient root—going back even to the third millennium BCE—betrays several meanings, including the possession of secret wisdom, and the ability to ʻcross overʼ from ignorance to gnosis.
 That crossing over is preserved in monumental literary stories including the Flood, the crossing of the Red Sea, and the crossing of the Jordan River to the Promised Land.
-Underneath all these iconic stories is a deep gnostic message—crossing over from ignorance to gnosis.
-However, in each case that original message has been lost as the story became concretized: today we read about crossing various bodies of water (having quite forgotten that “water” was a symbol of gnosis).
-The metaphor became fact, the symbol became real —and, in the process, truth was lost.
+Underneath all these iconic stories is a deeper gnostic message—crossing over from ignorance to gnosis.
+However, in each case that original message has been lost as the story became concretized: today we read about crossing various bodies of water, having quite forgotten that “water” was long ago a symbol of gnosis.
+The metaphor became fact, the symbol became real —and, in the process, the truth became lost.

 Water and watchfulness

-In ancient gnostic religion man merely crosses over the sea, as does Atrahisis/Noah.
-In the subsequent anti-gnostic Jewish religion, however, the Aaronides metaphorically asserted dominion over gnosis by making the waters “roll” back.
-We see this “rolling back” of the waters in the crossings by the Israelites of both the Nile and the Jordan.
-In this way the Aaronides symbolically asserted Yahweh’s victory over the religion of gnosis.
-But for the gnostic, water was a positive symbol.
-It not only symbolizes gnosis, but also the elements leading to gnosis.
-Those elements include watchfulness (natsar), that is, being awake when others are asleep.
+In ancient gnostic religion man crosses the sea of gnosis, as does Atrahasis/Noah.
+In the subsequent anti-gnostic Jewish religion, however, the Aaronides metaphorically asserted dominion over gnosis by taking the waters literally and making them “roll” back.
+We see this regression of the waters in the crossings by the Israelites of both the Nile and of the Jordan.
+In this way the Aaronides attempted to assert Yahweh’s victory over the religion of gnosis by merely asserting his victory over the physical realm.
+For the gnostic, water was a positive symbol symbolizing not only gnosis but also those spiritual elements leading to gnosis.
+Such elements include watchfulness (natsar), that is, the difficult task of being awake while others are asleep.
 This is another way of metaphorically “going against the stream”—as did the fishes in so many Babylonian depictions of the god Enki.

-The New Testament also contains sayings and parables which emphasize watchfulness, and the name “Gregory” (from the Greek gregorein, “to watch”) is a relic of this older religious meaning.
+The New Testament also contains sayings and parables that emphasize watchfulness.
+The name “Gregory” (from the Greek gregorein, “to watch”) is a relic referring to this older gnostic meaning.
 The divine will appears suddenly, at the most unlikely and inconvenient times (midnight, when you least expect it, etc.).
-God chooses to appear when men are in deep spiritual sleep, and he rewards those that are ʻawakeʼ at such times (Mt 25:1 ff).
-Being found metaphorically awake or asleep is, in fact, the “judgment.”
+God chooses to appear when men are asleep, and he rewards those that are ʻawakeʼ (Mt 25:1 ff).
+Being metaphorically awake or asleep at the moment of divine intervention is, in fact, the “judgment.”

-It is no coincidence that the Matthean evangelist illustrates the suddenness of the Lord precisely through the story of the Flood:
+It is no coincidence that the Matthean evangelist illustrates the suddenness of the Lord’s coming precisely through the story of the Flood:

 As were the days of Noah, so will be the coming of the Son of man.
 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they did not know until the flood came and swept them all away, so will be the coming of the Son of man… Watch therefore, for you do not know on what day your Lord is coming… For the Son of man is coming *at an hour you do not expect.* (Mt 24:37 f., emphasis added.)